EternityForest/THUNDERWARS/README.md

 ## BRANCH table

-Battlefield Recon And Necessary Changes to Habits
+> Battlefield Reconnaissance and Necessary Changes to Habits.

-For each physical or mental area impacted by an enemy, list:

-* The name
+This is a unified chart of everything that's going on in the medium term, good or bad, that is bigger than just a simple to-do list entry.

+It can also contain smaller things, if you are attempting to analyze and reveal interconnectedness in a complex situation with many pieces.

+Every entry should have:

+### Keyword

+BATTLE — Active, high-intensity problem or project.

+CAMPAIGN — Planned multi-step initiative.

+MYSTERY — Unknowns that need investigation, an active project primarily focused on a question.

+DECREE — A policy or standing rule that you believe requires attention to integrate or maintain.

+FRONTIER — New opportunity or expansion area.

+ASSET — Resource to protect or maintain, that does not need major changes at the moment.

+ALLIANCE — Relationship or collaboration.

+### Timeframe(optional)

+For minimal friction, use abbreviations.
+1d, 1w, 1m, 1y, etc, for days, weeks, months, years.
+Leave this blank if the time is unknown or ongoing.

-* the Strategic Impact
+###  Strategic Impact

-* The primary cause of the problem, tactic of the enemy, or emotional impediment
+ Why this matters to the realm overall.
+How it connects to long-term stability or growth, or what might happen if you fail in this area

+### Primary Challenge

+The main obstacle or risk, not necessarily an “enemy strategy", although it may be.

+## DAGGER

-## DAGGER (Direct Action General Goal Elucidation Report)
+> Direct Action General Goal Elucidation Report

-For long term or particularly difficult tasks, record the answers to any relevant questions on this list.
+For long term, difficult, or confusing tasks, record the answers to any relevant questions on this list.

 For smaller projects it may still be useful to review the list even if you do not decide to create a report.